ethereum/web3.py/docs/web3.eth.account.rst

 .. py:method:: Account.recoverMessage(data=None, hexstr=None, text=None, vrs=None, signature=None)

-    Get the address of the account that signed the message with the given hash.
+    Get the address of the account that signed the given message.

-    You must specify exactly one of: data, hexstr, or text You must specify exactly one of: vrs or signature
+    * You must specify exactly one of: data, hexstr, or text
+    * You must specify exactly one of: vrs or signature

     :param data: the raw message, before it was hashed or signed
     :type data: bytes or int